Affiliate marketing KPIs every beginner should track

 • Define top 3 business goals and associated KPIs.

-• Standardise UTM parameters and link conventions.
+• Standardize UTM parameters and link conventions.

 • Install and test analytics and affiliate tracking tags.